Why study this course

 Real-life clinical skills

-You will spend time in local outreach facilities in year two gaining real-life clinical skills.
+You will spend time in outreach facilities across Wales in year two gaining real-life clinical skills.

 Studying at the only dental hospital in Wales you will have the opportunity to serve and manage a diverse group of patients with a wide range of dental disease.